 You truly are never too old to learn a language, in fact, a number of recent studies suggest that learning a foreign language is great for keeping your brain active and healthy.
 Learning a language at any age is going to have its own challenges and uphill battles, but studying abroad in a different country is an excellent opportunity to keep your mind sharp.

 Did we also mention the opportunity to explore different professions or make more money in your current line of work?
 While younger travelers, perhaps fresh out of high school or college, may not yet know the impact of their experiences, travelers aged 30 and over can fully comprehend just how beneficial knowing Spanish can be in terms of work opportunities.
 Many studies have shown that employees who speak a different language like Spanish earn on average 1.5% more per year than monolingual employees.
 What does that boil down to, you might ask?
 More money means more business opportunities.

 #3.
 Understand a New Culture, History, and People

 As many of us know, traveling abroad to a different country exposes us to a different culture, different people, a different way of life.
 For many adult language learners, this is one of the biggest reasons why they go abroad in the first place.
 Being able to immerse yourself in a new culture completely different from your own is one of the positive points of traveling abroad.
 We recommend that all Spanish learners, no matter the age, stay with a host family during their time abroad.
 Not only will they get the complete language immersion experience, but they’ll have first-hand experience of the typical Argentine or Spanish day-to-day life.

-Studying Spanish abroad as an adult learner is a great way to grow personally and professionally.
+Studying abroad at our Spanish language school in Madrid, Barcelona or Buenos Aires as an adult student is an excellent way to grow personally and professionally.
 You’ll gain more life experience and tremendous value from your host country, gaining a deeper insight into different cultures, politics, and lifestyles — things you can take and carry with you for the rest of your life.